 The rough waters that surround Barbados make sailing to the island a difficult feat to accomplish, so only the most accomplish sailors should try and make the journey.
 Those who do venture out have their choice of two ports of entry and numerous marinas throughout the island.

-If you just want to experience some time on the open water, without the complications and cost of sailing on your own you can join an excursion.
-Curious about day sailing options?
-See the table below to find contact information for area excursion services.
+If you merely want to enjoy some time on the water, without the cost and complications involved with renting a boat you should take a day sailing excursion.
+Check out the chart that follows to find contact information for area boating excursions.

 |Black Pearl Party Cruise||(246) 826-7245||Carlisle House - Downtown Bridgetown|